jean-roland/LCSF_Generator/index.md

 ## About Code Generation

-LCSF Generator will generate code for the LCSF C Stack following the protocol description.
+LCSF Generator will generate code for the LCSF stacks following the protocol description.
 It will generate code for both A and B points of view.

 It will fully generate the descriptor and bridge files but only build a template for the main files as it cannot produce application code.